GuyitsWALID/manymarketsv1/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+## Paddle Integration & Test Checklist
+If you're migrating from other payment providers or adding Paddle, use this checklist to verify the integration using Paddle's Management Console (MCP):

+1. Create a test product and get `product_id` in the Paddle dashboard.
+2. Add the Paddle env variables to `.env.local` (see SUPABASE_SETUP.md).
+3. Wire the `NEXT_PUBLIC_PADDLE_VENDOR_ID` and `NEXT_PUBLIC_PADDLE_PRO_PRODUCT_ID` in the client for overlay or link generation.
+4. Use the Paddle dashboard webhooks tester to send sample events to your `/api/webhooks/paddle` endpoint and verify they reach your app.
+5. Confirm the `profiles` table updates: `paddle_customer_id`, `paddle_subscription_id`, and `subscription_tier` values update properly.
+6. If you opted to use the Paddle overlay (Checkout JS), make sure `NEXT_PUBLIC_PADDLE_VENDOR_ID` is set and `https://cdn.paddle.com/paddle/paddle.js` loads on the page.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.